Jubaroo/Module_7_GroceryTracker/README.md

 - **Modular Code Structure:** I organized the code into classes and separate functions for each functionality, which makes it easier to maintain and update.
 - **Comprehensive Documentation:** Each function and class is accompanied by detailed comments explaining the purpose and functionality, which aids in readability.
 - **Flexible Architecture:** The application is designed to be easily adaptable for additional features such as different data input sources or new ways of data visualization.

+## Future Improvements
+- **Spell-Checking and Similarity Matching:** To improve the program’s usability, implementing a spell-checking mechanism or similarity-checking algorithm (e.g., Levenshtein distance) would allow the program to group similar or misspelled items correctly.
+This would enhance data accuracy and create a smoother user experience.
+- **Enhanced User Feedback:** Adding suggestions for closely related or likely items when a search fails (e.g., did you mean `apple`?).